 Role of the Coroner

 The Coroner is an independent Judicial Officer, responsible only to the Crown, with a statutory duty to investigate sudden, violent or unexplained deaths.
-He/she must be legally or medically qualified.
+The Coroner must be legally qualified.

-About one third of all deaths are reported to the Coroner and of these, approximately 55% require a post-mortem examination.
-In the vast majority of cases the post-mortem will reveal a natural cause of death but around 12% (375+ per year locally) show an unnatural cause and require an inquest.
+About 40% of all deaths are reported to a Coroner, often because the cause of death is not immediately known.
+Approximately half of the reported deaths require some form of post-mortem examination and in the vast majority of cases this will reveal a natural cause of death.
+However around 18% (600+ cases per year locally) show an unnatural cause of death and therefore require an inquest.

-The majority of Inquests are held before the Coroner sitting alone.
-However, an Inquest must be heard before a jury (of between 7 and 11) if the death occurred in prison or police custody, in a works accident or on a railway.
+The majority of Inquests are held before a Coroner sitting alone.
+This will either be the Senior Coroner or one of his Assistant Coroners.
+Assistant Coroners are also legally qualified and often ‘sit’ for the Senior Coroner on a few days each month.
+However, an Inquest must be heard before a jury (between 7 and 11 people) if the death occurred in detention (for example in prison or police custody), in a works accident or in other limited circumstances.

 By law, the inquest is restricted to establishing the deceased's identity, when and where he/she died and, most importantly, how the death occurred.
 The verdict cannot be framed in such a way as to indicate either criminal liability on the part of a named person or civil liability.

-The Coroner's decision is set out in a formal record of the case called the 'Inquisition'.
-This states: the identity of the deceased; the medical cause of death; the time, place and circumstances at or in which the injury was sustained; and the conclusion as to the death.
+The Coroner's decision is set out in a formal document called the ‘Record of Inquest’.
+This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased came by their death.
+The form also records the court’s conclusion as to the death.

-The conclusion of the death is the Coroner's verdict on whether the death was suicide, accidental, natural causes etc. There is also an increasing use of the ‘narrative verdict’ which is a short factual statement of the coroner’s finding as to how the death occurred.
+The conclusion as to the death (previously known as a verdict) categorises whether the death was suicidal, accidental, or caused by natural causes etc. It is also common to use a narrative conclusion which is a factual statement of the Coroner’s finding as to how the death occurred.

-In the Coroner's Court ‘neglect’ has a very specific and narrow definition, eg that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to the death.
+A conclusion which often achieves wider publicity is that a death has been contributed to by neglect.
+In the Coroner's Court neglect has a very specific and narrow definition, it should not be confused with civil negligence.
+In the Coroner’s court it means that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to their death.